Hubbins67/nexthol-prismpro/index.rst

    .. figure:: images/ppro_06.png

 #.
-Open a new tab and navigate to the webpage at http://10.42.247.70:3000/ and enter your Prism Central IP Address.
-This will get your environment ready for this lab.
+Right click the following URL to open a new tab and navigate to the webpage at http://10.42.247.70:3000/ and enter your Prism Central IP Address.
+This will get your environment ready for this lab. **Keep this tab open during entire Prism Pro lab to return to as directed in later portions**

    .. figure:: images/ppro_08.png